 In today’s age of electronics and keeping our eyes glued to one screen or another, hiking is a great way to reintegrate yourself with nature and enjoy the beauty of the world.
-However, before you lace up your shoes and head out onto your local – or a distant – trail, look over this list of 8 common hiking blunders to ensure that you do not find yourself in these embarrassing – and sometimes dangerous – predicaments.
+However, before you lace up your shoes and head out onto your local – or a distant – trail, look over this list of 8 common hiking mistakes to ensure that you do not find yourself in these embarrassing – and sometimes dangerous – predicaments.

 What a Great Way to Try Out These New Shoes!
 (Um …)